cf73/fidelis3/content/collections/products/serafino-g2.md

     content:
       -
         type: text
-        text: 'Introducing the Sonus Faber Serafino Tradition, a floor-standing speaker that combines the timeless elegance of Italian design with the pinnacle of acoustic performance.
-Part of the prestigious Homage Tradition series, the Serafino Tradition exemplifies Sonus Faber''s dedication to fusing superior sound quality with breathtaking design.'
+        text: "Introducing the Sonus Faber Serafino Tradition, a floor-standing speaker that combines the timeless elegance of Italian design with the pinnacle of acoustic performance.
+Part of the prestigious Homage Tradition series, the Serafino Tradition exemplifies Sonus Faber's dedication to fusing superior sound quality with breathtaking design."
   -
     type: paragraph
     content: